Looking for some awesome fell walking routes in the Lake District National Park?

-Alternatively, you can begin your walks at another one of the Lake District YHA’s Honister Hause, which has a paid car park.
+Alternatively, you can begin your walks at another one of the Lake District YHA’s Honister Hause, which has a paid car park, a short distance from Borrowdale.
 This will take off 4 miles/ 6 km from the walk, but I will let you decide!

 YHA Borrowdale to YHA Honister

 From the YHA, head towards Seatoller, then take a short section on the road before heading uphill.
 If you like the views then feel free to stop and admire the Lake District fells all around you.

 The next 2 km, you can do a mix of walking along the road and tracks which weave either side of the road all the way up to YHA Honister Slate Mine.

 Here there is a shop, cafe and plenty of slate sculptures that you can admire (and take photos of!)

 After your stop at Honister Slate Mine, you continue a steep climb up a wide track, all the way up to Bell Craggs, which is a very windy section on the map.

 At this point, I was comfortable walking on the trail and missed the path, nearly ending up in a dark quarry tunnel.
 There’s a sign which clearly tells you that you’re going the wrong way!

 From here the path is a bit hit and miss, even in good weather I managed to keep wandering off from it.
 Maybe you’ll be better than me, as I’m normally too busy looking at the views to notice the path!
 It’s about 2 km along this section until you reach the stunning summit of Fleetwith Pike fell.

 And the views from the summit are absolutely breathtaking.
 I honestly could have stayed up there all day.
 On a clear day, you have 360-degree views of 100% Lake District fells!